douglasmiguel7/transaction-authorizer/README.md

 ## How to use

-Just clone this repository and run it with docker compose, make sure if you have docker installed on your machine
+Simply clone this repository and run it using Docker Compose

+Make sure Docker is installed on your machine

-You can see documentation on link listed in [useful links](#useful-links) section
+You can find the documentation in the link listed in the [Useful Links](#useful-links) section

 ## Features

-You can validate a transaction (see documentation on [useful links](#useful-links) section) by sending:
+You can validate a transaction (see the documentation in the [Useful Links](#useful-links) section) by sending:

 ```
 POST /transactions/validate